propalparolnapervom/TOOLS/OPENSSL/Commands.md

 ## Check

 ### SSL connectivity
-Test SSL connectivity to check whether the certificate is valid, trusted, and complete.
+Test SSL connectivity to check whether the certificate is valid, trusted, and complete (to ensure the server sends the complete certificate chain the openssl command-line utility may be used)

 ```
 openssl s_client -connect www.godaddy.com:443